Healthplan Spain

 Bottom Line

-For the smoothest journey, always check the official website of your departure and arrival airports.
-If the new scanners are operational, you can enjoy faster security checks and more freedom in what you pack in your carry-on luggage.
+For the smoothest travel experience, always check the official security rules of the airports on your route.
+If the new scanners are operational, you’ll enjoy faster security checks and a far more flexible approach to packing your carry-on bag.

 Protect Your Health While You Travel

-Frequent travellers know that health issues can strike anywhere — even mid-journey.
-Ensure peace of mind on your next trip with comprehensive private health insurance that covers you in Spain and abroad.
+Frequent travellers know that health issues can arise unexpectedly — even mid-journey.
+Ensure peace of mind with comprehensive private health insurance that covers you in Spain and abroad.
 See our Sanitas health insurance plans here.